Connect with others who understand.

 Taking certain ART regimens with meals can help reduce the risk of nausea and vomiting.
 However, as we’ll discuss later, some medications shouldn’t be taken with food, so it’s important to check the medication’s instructions or to ask your doctor or pharmacist.

-Members have shared their own personal preferences based on the way the medications make them feel.
-“I take mine at night because they help me sleep since it promotes tiredness.”
+Members have shared their preferences based on how the medications make them feel.
+“I take mine at night because they help me sleep since it promotes tiredness,” one wrote.

 It may take a while to discover how your HIV medicines make you feel.
-Speak to your health care provider about any ART side effects, and ask them about how scheduling your doses can help reduce their impact on your life.
+Speak to your health care provider about ART side effects, and ask how scheduling your doses can help reduce their impact on your life.

 Follow Specific Drug Instructions